 When getting out and trying new classes (either at the same location or an entirely new dojo), students might find the instructors differ in what they give to a class.
 Because of this, some may not feel a different instructor is giving them what really want from training and as such, stay at home that night instead of going to training.

 The following is a perspective on different instructors and different classes:

 We all have our favourite types of karate classes.
 Some of us love a session where we work extensively on our grade kata, or learn a new kata.
 Others love a class where they spend plenty of time doing kumite.
 There are those who are most happy when they walk out of class absolutely dripping with sweat and those who prefer walking out having learnt a great deal.

 Yes we all have our favourite type of session, so what of those sessions where we don’t get our preferred class?
 Lets face it, we cant always get what we want, classes will vary.
 A varied class is good for you because it means you are working on different aspects of training, each one important.
-But some people can get a little upset when they don’t get what they want.

 An example could be people who expect a really hard sweat session from their instructor, and then leave unsatisfied after an explanation filled class where they finish without sweating a drop.

 So what are the signs of a good class?

 a) When you walk out dripping with sweat.
 It meant you did your body a World of good.
 You likely also strengthened your character by pushing beyond your normal comfort zone.
 Even if you prefer to learn all the nuts and bolts of karate, it was still great for you to be pushed.